muratk3n/thirdwave/en/2015/03/armenians-anatolia.md

 Such events are not constrained to one specific time frame either.
-Before WWI, Sultan Hamid II, a paranoid, genocidal maniac (an average Ottoman sultan that is) actually started the whole trend, a "pre-Medz Yeghern" if you will.
+Before WWI, Sultan Hamid II, a paranoid, genocidal maniac (an average Ottoman sultan) actually started the whole trend, a "pre-Medz Yeghern" if you will...
 He created an army of Kurds in Eastern provinces who were let loose on the villages in the area causing a bunch of mayhem, the strategy was about keeping away the Russian influence, but the end result  was famine, death for those villages, and mostly for Armenians.
-During WWI things only "got faster" and bigger; the nature of the process did not change.
+During WWI things only "sped up" and bigger;
+the nature of the process did not change.

 This is the kind of thing the system today has to own up to.
 Guy on the street will not have that first hand data, the final piece of